Defense Federal Acquisition Regulation Supplement (DFARS)

 Frequently asked questions

-Which DFARS requirements are supported by Microsoft Azure Government and Office 365 U.S. Government Defense?
+Which DFARS requirements are supported by Office 365 U.S. Government Defense?

-Azure Government and Office 365 U.S. Government Defense allow our defense industrial base and defense contractor customers to meet the DFARS requirements as enumerated in the DFARS clauses of 252.204-7012 that apply to cloud service providers.
+Office 365 U.S. Government Defense allows our defense industrial base and defense contractor customers to meet the DFARS requirements as enumerated in the DFARS clauses of 252.204-7012 that apply to cloud service providers.

-Has an independent assessor validated that Azure Government and Office 365 U.S. Government Defense supports DFARS requirements?
+Has an independent assessor validated that Office 365 U.S. Government Defense supports DFARS requirements?

-Yes, a third-party assessment organization has attested that the Azure Government and Office 365 U.S. Government Defense cloud service offering meets the applicable requirements of DFARS Clause 252.204-7012 (Safeguarding Unclassified Controlled Technical Information).
+Yes, a third-party assessment organization has attested that the Office 365 U.S. Government Defense cloud service offering meets the applicable requirements of DFARS Clause 252.204-7012 (Safeguarding Unclassified Controlled Technical Information).

 What is the relationship between Controlled Unclassified Information (CUI) and covered defense information (CDI)?